Who Hires the Home Appraiser?

 Is the county property appraiser value the same as market value?

-No. It is used for tax purposes and is not the same as a market appraisal.
+No. The county appraiser value is used for tax purposes and is not the same as a licensed market appraisal.

 Does a CMA replace an appraisal?